hannahcclark/comp116-hclark/pcaps/README.md

 * jeff:asdasdasd, Protocol: HTTP, IP address: 54.191.109.23, Domain:ec2-54-191-109-23.us-west-2.compute.amazonaws.com, Port: 80

-17) 1/3 pairs (nab01620@nifty.com:Nifty->takirin1) is legitmate. jeff:asdasdasd is most likely illegitimate based on info from the packets containing that login being found in conversations that involve unauthorized in the response.
-That is either due to a browser not supplying credentials correctly or the password being incorrect, so it cannot be definitively marked as illegitimate, although it most likely is.
+17) 2/3 pairs (nab01620@nifty.com:Nifty->takirin1) ar legitmate. jeff:asdasdasd is most likely legitimate based on info from the packets containing that login being found in conversations that involve success in the response.
+However, there were also streams with unauthorized in the response, so it is not definitively legitimate.
 The legitimacy of the seymore:butts login could not be determined.
 The response in TCP streams with that login was that the resource was forbidden to access over HTTP, so it is unclear as to whether the login would be valid if the user were using https to access the resource.

 18) The list of IP address-host mappings can be found in the file set3-ip-host.txt.
 The list does not contain IP addresses that do not map to a domain name.
 A list of all IP addresses including those without domain mappings can be found in the file set3-all-ips.txt.
 These lists wer found using Wireshark's address resolution tool.